PG1003/observer/README.md

 #### Connection owner

 A connection owner is usefull for places where a lot of connections need to be managed.
-You can add a connection owner via composition by adding a ```pg::connection_owner``` member or by deriving from it.
+You can add a connection owner via composition by adding a ```pg::connection_owner``` member or give a object connection owner traits by deriving from it.
-The lifetime of the connections owned by the connection owner end when the lifetime of the subject or when the connection owner object itself ends.
+The lifetime of a connection is bound to the connection owner's lifetime.
+Connections are automatically removed from the connection owner when the subject goes out of scope or gets deleted.

 A connection owner object owns only connections that are created with one of its ```pg::connection_owner::connect``` functions.
-Connection owners doe not share connections.
+Connection owners do not share connections.

 ```c++
 pg::subject< int > s;